deusExMac/TwitterSearch/README.md

 - ```search [-f <datetime>] [-u datetime] [-t time step] [-o csvfile] [-n number of tweets] [-S] [-D] <query>```

-     The search command issues a query to the Twitter archive (recent or historic) for searching and downloading tweets meeting the criteria specified in < query >.
+     The search command issues a query to the Twitter archive (recent or historic)  searching for and downloading tweets meeting the criteria specified in < query >.
+Returned tweets meeting the criteria will be saved in a csv file.
+Two types of searches are supported, depending on the supplied arguments: Simple and Period searches.
+A simple search is always carried out on the recent archive and does not have any constraints related to the date/time the tweet was published.

 # Other related projects